8 Industrial Building Types and How to Decide which is Best for You

 Heavy Manufacturing Buildings

 Heavy-duty goods, such as cars or outdoor equipment, start their life in a heavy manufacturing building.
 These properties can be as large as hundreds of thousands of usable square feet.
 They usually contain heavy-duty (and often customized) equipment, three-phase electricity, and a lot of loading dock space.
 Depending on a company’s needs they may also have user-specific drainage, ductwork, ventilation systems, chemical lines, etc. When heavy manufacturing buildings change hands, they usually require top-to-bottom renovation because of the permanent fixtures often needed to perform specialized heavy manufacturing.
-Locally, the GE Aviation plant would be a great example of a heavy manufacturing building.
+Locally in Western North Carolina, the GE Aviation plant would be a great example of a heavy manufacturing building.

 Light Assembly Buildings